Ancient astronauts: Zecharia Sitchin

 Zecharia Sitchin's series The Earth Chronicles, beginning with The 12th Planet, revolves around Sitchin's unique interpretation of ancient Sumerian and Middle Eastern texts, megalithic sites, and artifacts from around the world.
 He hypothesizes that the gods of old Mesopotamia were astronauts from the planet "Nibiru", which Sitchin states the Sumerians believed to be a remote "12th planet" (counting the Sun, Moon, and Pluto as planets) associated with the god Marduk.
 According to Sitchin, Nibiru continues to orbit the Sun on a 3,600-year elongated orbit.
 Modern astronomy has found no evidence to support Sitchin's ideas.

-Sitchin argues that there are Sumerian texts which tell the story that 50 Anunnaki, inhabitants of a planet named Nibiru, came to Earth approximately 400,000 years ago with the intent of mining raw materials, especially gold, for transport back to Nibiru.
+Sitchin argues that there are Sumerian texts that tell the story that 50 Anunnaki, inhabitants of a planet named Nibiru, came to Earth approximately 400,000 years ago with the intent of mining raw materials, especially gold, for transport back to Nibiru.
 With their small numbers they soon grew tired of the task and set out to genetically engineer laborers to work the mines.
 After much trial and error they eventually created Homo sapiens sapiens: the "Adapa" (model man) or Adam of later mythology.
 Sitchin contended the Anunnaki were active in human affairs until their culture was destroyed by global catastrophes caused by the abrupt end of the last ice age some 12,000 years ago.
 Seeing that humans survived and all they had built was destroyed, the Anunnaki left Earth after giving humans the opportunity and means to govern themselves.
 Sitchin's work has not received mainstream scholarly support and has been roundly criticized by professionals that have reviewed his hypotheses.
 Semitic languages scholar Michael S. Heiser says that many of Sitchin's translations of Sumerian and Mesopotamian words are not consistent with Mesopotamian cuneiform bilingual dictionaries, produced by ancient Akkadian scribes.

 Alan F. Alford, author of Gods of the New Millennium (1996), was an adherent of the ancient astronaut hypothesis.
 Much of his work draws on Sitchin's hypotheses.
 However, he now finds fault with Sitchin's hypothesis after deeper analysis, stating that: "I am now firmly of the opinion that these gods personified the falling sky; in other words, the descent of the gods was a poetic rendition of the cataclysm myth which stood at the heart of ancient Near Eastern religions."